Illustrative sketch of proposals for Old River Lane

 The Old River Lane site is bounded by Old River Lane to the west, Bridge Street to the south, the Link Road to the east, and green space to the north.
 It is currently home to a closed office building and former car park that offer little benefit to the local area.

-Located in a highly sustainable location with excellent connections to the town centre and train station, it is an ideal brownfield site to deliver new homes, including affordable homes, and has long been identified in the EHDC Local Plan to provide a mixed-use development.
+Located in a highly sustainable location with excellent connections to the town centre and train station, it is an ideal brownfield site to deliver new homes, including affordable homes, and has long been identified in the East Hertfordshire District Council Local Plan to provide a mixed-use development.

 What are the proposals for the Old River Lane masterplan?